Ex Machina (2015)

-The best advice I got regarding this movie was to go into it knowing as little about it as possible.
+The best advice I got about this movie was to go into it knowing as little as possible.
 I almost got away without even seeing a single trailer for it, but I did happen to come across one right before another movie I was watching in the theater.
 It was enough to intrigue me, but I still didn’t know the premise.
 The best way to describe it is as A.I.
 Artificial Intelligence meets Her.
 It’s science fiction.
 It’s a fantasy.
 It’s a drama.
 It’s a mystery.
 It has it all.
 The storytelling is about as good as anything you’ll see this year (even when the Oscar contenders come out).
 So go in with an open mind and be prepared to be hooked.
 There isn’t a word that clearly describes this movie.
-It’s a culmination of many different things because it’s like a movie you’ve never seen before.
-It will open your mind and make you ask What If questions.
-It has so many plot twists that aren’t just added o confuse you but instead turns to add to the telling of the story.
+It’s a culmination of many things, like a movie you’ve never seen before.
+It will open your mind and make you ask What if “ questions.
+It has so many plot twists that turn to add to the telling of the story.
 Before I get into enough details to whet your appetite, I’ll repeat it.
 I loved this movie.
-I haven’t researched enough to see what the big films of the year will be, but I’m hoping this movie finishes in my final 2015 top 10.
+I haven’t researched enough to see which films will be the big hits of the year, but I’m hoping this movie finishes in my final 2015 top 10.
 It absolutely has the potential.
 If this were a 2014 release, it would have finished in the top 7 or 8.

-The dynamics of the characters are fascinating.
-Perhaps this is what watching Stanley Kubrick’s 2001: A Space Odyssey was like if seen in the theater back in 1968.
+The characters’ dynamics are fascinating.
+This may be what watching Stanley Kubrick’s 2001: A Space Odyssey was like when it premiered in theaters back in 1968.
 It was one of those movies that, while slow and methodical, was something you were fascinated by during each second.
 The cast was perfect.
 The setting couldn’t have been better.
 I can’t say enough good things about this movie.
 I want to say more, but I would ruin it for you.
 I may have said too much already, but I don’t think so.

 Plot 10/10